 Birmingham – Day 5 and 6 – City centre and Bull Ring.

 Manchester – Day 7 and 8 – Trafford Centre and Manchester City Centre including the Arndale Centre and Afflecks Palace (Northern Quarter) for alternative fashion.

-Day 9 and 10 – return to see more of London and prepare for flight home.
+Day 9 and 10 – return to see more of London and prepare for the flight home.

-I recommend booking your trains in advance, as walk on prices can be very expensive in England.
-Book at least 3-7n days in advance with Virgin Trains.
+I recommend booking your trains in advance, as walk-in prices can be very expensive in England.
+Book at least 3-7n days in advance.